Rome Travel Guide

 In Italy, the cuisine varies from region to region, and Rome has its own unique dishes.
 Like everywhere in Italy, the food in Rome is delicious.

-The Roman cuisine is simple, using only a few fresh ingredients without fancy cooking methods, which makes it delicious, healthy, and easy to digest.
+The Roman cuisine is simple, using only a few fresh ingredients without fancy cooking methods, which makes it delicious, healthy, light and easy to digest.
 And of course, it’s always accompanied by a glass of wine.